James Broughton: Personal life

 In Coming Unbuttoned, Broughton remarks on his love affairs with both men and women.
 Among his male lovers was gay activist Harry Hay.

 Broughton had many creative love affairs during the San Francisco Beat Scene.
 He briefly lived with the film critic Pauline Kael and they had a daughter, Gina, who was born in 1948.
-Broughton put off marriage until age 49, when he married Suzanna Hart in a three-day ceremony on the Pacific coast, documented by his friend, the experimental filmmaker Stan Brakhage.
+Broughton put off marriage until the age of 49, when he married Suzanna Hart in a three-day ceremony on the Pacific coast, documented by his friend, the experimental filmmaker Stan Brakhage.
 Hart and Broughton had two children, and built a counter-culture community along with friends including Alan Watts, Michael McClure, Anna Halprin, and Imogen Cunningham.

-Broughton is the subject of the 2012 documentary Big Joy: the Adventures of James Broughton from Stephen Silha, Eric Slade, Dawn Logson and cinematographer Ian Hinkle.